 Social and Economic Empowerment of women and girls

 Women’s equality and empowerment (SDG 5) is one of the 17 Sustainable Development Goals, and is also integral to all dimensions of inclusive and sustainable development.
-Women’s and girls’ social and economic empowerment also contributes to their ability to pursue their right to a healthy life.
+Women’s and girls’ social and economic empowerment also contributes to their ability to pursue their human rights to water and sanitation.
 In all societies, power is not equally distributed.

-Economic and social empowerment puts women and girls in a stronger position and gives them the agency to make decisions that promote their own health and wellbeing, as well as that of their families.
-We believe that social and economic empowerment is a key factor to improving sexual and reproductive health and rights (SRHR) of women and girls.
-It enhances their ability to have a voice in decision making processes like marriage and pregnancy.
+Economic and social empowerment puts women and girls in a stronger position and gives them the agency to make decisions that promote their own health and wellbeing, as well as that of their families and their communities.
+We believe that social and economic empowerment is a key factor to achieve not only gender justice, but also water and climate justice.

 What is Social and Economic Empowerment?